Best Free Budgeting Apps in 2026 — Ranked and Reviewed

 If you want a single recommendation: LazeeFish for envelope/zero-based budgeting with bank sync, or Goodbudget if you prefer manual entry and a proven envelope system.
 Everything else below either charges monthly or limits free features heavily.

-LazeeFish is the only free budgeting app that combines envelope method budgeting, automatic bank sync via Plaid, unlimited envelopes, and transaction auto-categorization — all at no cost, no credit card required.
+LazeeFish combines envelope method budgeting, automatic bank sync via Plaid, unlimited envelopes, and transaction auto-categorization — all in one $5/month plan.

 The envelope method is more effective than traditional category-based budgeting because it forces you to allocate money before you spend it, rather than tracking it after.
 LazeeFish brings that methodology to a modern app with automatic bank sync, so your envelopes update in real time as you spend.

-What's free: Everything.
-Bank sync, unlimited envelopes, auto-categorization, reports, and insights are all included in the free plan.
+What's included: Bank sync, unlimited envelopes, auto-categorization, reports, and insights are all included in every plan.

 2. Goodbudget — Best Free Envelope App Without Bank Sync

 Goodbudget has been around since 2009 and built a loyal following around its simple envelope system.
-The free tier gives you 20 envelopes, 1 connected device, and 1 year of transaction history.
-It's a solid system — but the free tier has no bank sync, so you enter every transaction manually.
+The Standard plan gives you 20 envelopes, 1 connected device, and 1 year of transaction history.
+It's a solid system — but the Standard plan has no bank sync, so you enter every transaction manually.

 Manual entry works well for people who want to be deliberate about every transaction.
 It's more friction, but some people find that friction valuable.
-If you'd rather transactions import automatically, you'd need the paid plan ($10/month or $80/year) — at which point LazeeFish is the better choice since it offers that for free.
+If you'd rather transactions import automatically, you'd need the paid plan ($10/month or $80/year) — at which point LazeeFish is the better choice at half the cost ($5/month) with a 30-day free trial.

-The catch: No bank sync on the free plan.
+The catch: No bank sync on the standard plan.
 Unlimited envelopes and bank sync require the paid tier.

 3. NerdWallet — Best Free Spending Tracker